hypercore-cxx/hyper-build/README.md

 # MOTIVATION

-C++ build tools and package managers are highly ambitious and introduce.
+C++ build tools and package managers are highly ambitious and try to solve a larger set of problems than needed for this project.
 Let's make something that...

 - Uses a subset of `package.json`.
-- No semver, or package-locks, use commit hashes.
+- No semver, or package-locks, use git commit hashes.
 - No login, no users, no analytics, no fancy features.

 # INSTALL